abs-tudelft/vhdmmio/mdbook/src/primitive.md

  - `clear`: field is cleared after read, valid untouched.

- - `increment`: Register is incremented after read, valid untouched.
+ - `increment`: register is incremented after read, valid untouched.

- - `decrement`: Register is decremented after read, valid untouched.
+ - `decrement`: register is decremented after read, valid untouched.

 This key is optional unless required by context.
 If not specified, the default value (`nothing`) is used.